magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed activation error for some users.

 = 1.0 =
 Bringing Multisite Post Duplicator into Version 1.0 with a massive update.
 Really excited to provide this new, continually requested, functionality: